Colorectal Cancer Screening

 - The majority of CRC can be prevented with proper screening, early detection and removal of adenomatous polyps (precancerous polyps).
 Screening helps prevent CRC by finding precancerous polyps so they can be removed before they turn into cancer.

 - The incidence of CRC and the death rate from the disease has dropped for the past 15 years.
 Scientists believe that the decrease is probably because polyps are being found and removed by colonoscopy before becoming cancer.
 Also, CRC is being found earlier when it is easier to cure, and treatments for cancer once it has occurred have improved.
-There are approximately one million CRC survivors in the United States and that number is growing.
-According to American Cancer Society data released in 2014, colorectal cancer incidence rates have dropped 30 percent in the U.S. in the last 10 years among adults 50 and older due to the widespread uptake of colonoscopy.
+There are approximately 1.2 million CRC survivors in the United States and that number is growing.
+According to American Cancer Society data released in 2014, colorectal cancer incidence rates have been rapidly declining in the past 10 years.
+As an example, between 2008-2010, among adults 50 and older, the incidence of CRC dropped by 8% per year for men and women combined due to the widespread uptake of colonoscopy.

 - The five-year survival rate for people with CRC discovered early is greater than 90 percent.
 But only 39 percent of CRCs are found at that early stage.
 Five-year survival rapidly declines when the cancer has spread to nearby organs or lymph nodes.